Net Heat Supplied to achieve given Cooling Rates for Thin Plates Solution

 Variables Used

-Net Heat Supplied per Unit Length - (Measured in Joule per Meter) - Net heat supplied per unit length can also be converted to newton since energy is newton multiplied meter.
+Net Heat Supplied Per Unit Length - (Measured in Joule per Meter) - Net Heat Supplied Per Unit Length refers to the amount of heat energy transferred per unit length along a material or medium.

-Cooling Rate of Thinplate - (Measured in Kelvin per Second) - Cooling Rate of Thinplate is the time rate of decrease of temperature of a particular material.
+Cooling Rate of Thin Plate - (Measured in Kelvin per Second) - Cooling Rate of Thin Plate is the rate of decrease of temperature of a particular material which has significantly less thickness.

-Thermal Conductivity - (Measured in Watt per Meter per K) - Thermal Conductivity is rate of heat passes through specified material, expressed as amount of heat flows per unit time through a unit area with a temperature gradient of one degree per unit distance.
+Thermal Conductivity - (Measured in Watt per Meter per K) - Thermal Conductivity is the rate at which heat passes through a material, defined as heat flow per unit time per unit area with a temperature gradient of one degree per unit distance.

 Specific Heat Capacity - (Measured in Joule per Kilogram per K) - Specific Heat Capacity is the heat required to raise the temperature of the unit mass of a given substance by a given amount.

-Temperature to Calculate Cooling Rate - (Measured in Kelvin) - Temperature to calculate cooling rate is calculated is the temperature at which the cooling rate is calculated.
+Temperature for Cooling Rate - (Measured in Kelvin) - Temperature for Cooling Rate is the temperature at which the cooling rate is calculated.

-Ambient Temperature - (Measured in Kelvin) - Ambient Temperature is the temperature of the surrounding.
+Ambient Temperature - (Measured in Kelvin) - Ambient Temperature Ambient temperature refers to the air temperature of any object or environment where equipment is stored.
+In a more general sense, it is the temperature of the surrounding.

 STEP 1: Convert Input(s) to Base Unit